csc-training/portable-gpu-programming/kokkos/01-simple-axpy/README.md

 functors.
 Make two versions, one with an explicit functor and one with a lambda function.

 1. Build and run the code in LUMI with OpenMP backend.
-You can use your own Kokkos installation or ready to use module
+You can use your own Kokkos installation or use the module
 ```
 ml use /scratch/project_462001074/modulefile
 ml kokkos/omp
 ```

 2. Build and run the code in LUMI with HIP backend.
-You can use your own Kokkos installation or ready to use module
+You can use your own Kokkos installation or use the module
 ```
 ml use /scratch/project_462001074/modulefile
 ml kokkos/hip